sejaldua/DS4B/content/resources/_index.md

 #### Reading List

-> You are what you eat.
-You are the media you consume.
-So let's nourish our brains with good food.
+> Similar to the saying, *you are what you eat*, in today's world, *you are the media you consume*.
+So let's nourish our brains with good food. 🍴

 - Week 1: Introduction to the Course
   - [AI & surgery](https://towardsdatascience.com/artificial-intelligence-surgery-and-trust-7c3a4a0c0c40)